Marie Antoinette: Events leading to the abolition of the monarchy on 10 August 1792

+On 18 April 1792, a crowd of Blocked from leaving Paris: On April 18, 1792, a crowd of revolutionaries and the National Guard prevented the royal family from leaving Paris for Saint-Cloud to attend mass.
+The incident deeply angered Marie Antoinette and reinforced her belief that they were not free.
+Two days later, on 20 April 1792, king came to the Assembly to propose a declaration of war against Austria.
+At this point, sentiment was particularly inflamed against Marie Antoinette, who was accused (not without reason) of colluding with Austria.
+In May, the Assembly dissolved the King's Constitutional Guard and placed the royal family under the protection of the recently established National Guard of Paris.
+In June, King Louis XVI dismissed several Brissotin (Girondin) ministers, precipitating the final collapse of the monarchy and eruption of revolutionary violence.

-On 20 June 1792, "a mob of terrifying aspect" broke into the Tuileries, made the King wear the bonnet rouge (red Phrygian cap) to show his loyalty to the Republic, insulted Marie Antoinette, accusing her of betraying France, and threatened her life.
-In consequence, the Queen asked Fersen to urge the foreign powers to carry out their plans to invade France and to issue a manifesto in which they threatened to destroy Paris if anything happened to the royal family.
-The Brunswick Manifesto, issued on 25 July 1792, triggered the events of 10 August when the approach of an armed mob on its way to the Tuileries Palace forced the royal family to seek refuge at the Legislative Assembly.
+On 20 June 1792, "a mob of terrifying aspect" broke into the Tuileries, made the king wear the bonnet rouge (red Phrygian cap) to show his loyalty to the revolution, insulted Marie Antoinette, accusing her of betraying France, and threatened her life.
+In consequence, the queen asked Fersen to urge the foreign powers to carry out their plans to invade France and to issue a manifesto in which they threatened to destroy Paris if anything happened to the royal family.
+The Brunswick Manifesto, issued on 25 July 1792, triggered the Insurrection of 10 August when the approach of an armed mob on its way to the Tuileries Palace forced the royal family to seek refuge at the Legislative Assembly.
 Ninety minutes later, the palace was invaded by the mob, who massacred the Swiss Guards.
 On 13 August the royal family was imprisoned in the tower of the Temple in the Marais under conditions considerably harsher than those of their previous confinement in the Tuileries.

 A week later, several of the royal family's attendants, among them the Princesse de Lamballe, were taken for interrogation by the Paris Commune.
-Transferred to the La Force prison, after a rapid judgment, Marie Louise de Lamballe was savagely killed on 3 September.
-Her head was affixed on a pike and paraded through the city to the Temple for the Queen to see.
-Marie Antoinette was prevented from seeing it, but fainted upon learning of it.
+Transferred to La Force Prison, after a rapid judgment, de Lamballe was savagely killed on 3 September.
+Her head was affixed on a pike and paraded through the city to the Temple for the queen to see.
+Marie Antoinette was prevented from seeing it but fainted upon learning of it.

-On 21 September 1792, the fall of the monarchy was officially declared and the National Convention became the governing body of the French Republic.
+On 21 September 1792, France was declared a republic, the monarchy was abolished and the National Convention became the governing body of the French First Republic.
 The royal family name was downgraded to the non-royal "Capets".
-Preparations began for the trial of the former King in a court of law.
+Preparations began for the trial of the former king in a court of law.

 Louis XVI's trial and execution

-Charged with treason against the French First Republic, Louis XVI was separated from his family and tried in December.
+Charged with treason against the French Republic, Louis XVI was separated from his family and tried in December.
 He was found guilty by the Convention, led by the Jacobins who rejected the idea of keeping him as a hostage.
 On 15 January 1793, by a majority of six votes, he was condemned to death by guillotine and executed on 21 January 1793.